-When it comes to renovating, extending, or perhaps building an entirely new kitchen and finding kitchen floor tiles, there are so many decisions to make and things to consider!
-It is easy to feel overwhelmed with all the options and choices, but as direct importers in the industry for over 27 years, we thought we would shed some light when it comes to stone kitchen flooring, with 10 kitchen flooring trends forecasted for 2024 that are set to stay.
+When it comes to renovating, extending, or perhaps building an entirely new kitchen and finding kitchen floor tiles, there are so many decisions to make and things to consider.
+With 30 years of experience and expertise in the industry, our passion for beautiful stone kitchen flooring remains at the core of who we are, so we thought we'd share 10 kitchen flooring trends forecasted for 2025 that are set to stay.

 1. Large Flagstone Flooring Trend

-The first trend we are seeing for 2024 has to be large flagstone tiles!
+The first trend we are seeing for 2025 is the large flagstone tiles look.
 For centuries, estates and country homes have used flagstone flooring (natural stone slabs), thanks to their hardwearing characteristics and classic appearance that have stood the test of time.
-Now more than ever, people are wanting to create this timeless look in their kitchens by choosing large format flagstones.
+Across the interiors industry, we have seen more wanting to create this timeless look in their kitchens by choosing large format flagstones.
 Most commonly, the ‘free length’ or ‘random length’ tile size is opted for, by which the widths are fixed (usually 500mm or 600mm) and then lengths are a random selection ranging upwards to 1000mm.
 This free length flagstone has the ability to work in all sized kitchens and gives maximum focus on the beauty of each tile.
-The Monte Carlo limestone 600xFL(700-1000mm) and Versailles limestone 600xFL(700-1000mm) below display this format beautifully.
+Seen below is the Versailles Limestone 600xFL(700-1000mm) and Tuscany Seasoned Limestone 600xFL(700-1000mm) in this random length format.

 2. Dijon Limestone Kitchen Tiles

-We have been importing this type of natural stone tiles for over 20 years and there are a whole host of reasons why dijon limestone remains an on-trend kitchen flooring option!
+Dijon limestone tiles are a timeless classic that we have been importing for nearly 30 years.
+The longevity and beauty of Dijon limestone makes it an enduring trend when it comes to kitchen flooring.
 Dijon is a neutral toned limestone tile that complements an array of colour schemes with its soft beige and light grey hues.
-The minerals, fossils and calcite veining evident in this limestone tile make it a forgiving and classic choice for both interior and exterior applications.
+The minerals, fossils and calcite veining evident in this limestone tile offer a forgiving choice for both interior and exterior applications.
 Dijon limestone is also available in a variety of finishes and tile sizes - our most popular finishes being ‘tumbled’, ‘brushed’ and ‘seasoned’.
 Read more about the different natural stone finishes here.

 |